-- B. Welcoming works both ways.
-God approaches us.
-We welcome Him.
-And He, then in return, welcomes us.
-We welcome Him in our hearts, He welcomes us into his kingdom.
-We welcome Him into our homes He graciously abides as our guest-Favor! - 1.
-We welcome God Luke 8:40 - 2.
-God welcomes us Luke 9:11 - C. How do we welcome the Holy Spirit?
-When we are dealing with the Holy Spirit, we must always realize that we are dealing with the personal presence of God. - 1.
-Because the Holy Spirit is a person we must welcome Him - a) He may come and knock on our door.
-We must welcome Him in because of who He is. - b) Or we may be the one taking the initiative and invite him into... - In either case we are accepting Him, receiving Him, and longing to enjoy and hear from him. - 2.
-We must treat him as guest and not as a visitor/stranger. - a) UPS person or Fed Ex person/sales person/peddler comes to the door.
+- 2. We must treat him as guest and not as a visitor/stranger. - a) UPS person or Fed Ex person/sales person/peddler comes to the door.
 They are a stranger and will not be invited in.
 They will be told to stand at the door and wait.
-When we do not know the Holy Spirit is the person of God, he is a stranger and we leave him outside-our heart, our home, ministry, business. - b) Visitor we may know them, know who they are, but they are only allowed so far into your home.
+When we do not know the Holy Spirit as the person of God, he is a stranger and we leave him outside-our heart, our home, ministry, business. - b) Visitor we may know them, know who they are, but they are only allowed so far into your home.
 They could be allowed to stand at the door, or maybe even allowed to come and sit in an area to talk.
 But they are not welcomed.
 They are there for business, travel, duty, or friendship. - c) A guest is a person who receives hospitality, a person who spends some time at another person's home in some social activity, as a visit, dinner, or party.
 They enter and are welcomed.
 "You are welcome to stay, make yourself at home, would you like something to eat or drink?"
-"Come lets sit and talk."
+"Come let's sit and talk."
 It is not about business it is about them, you, and your relationship. - 3.
+We must make room for Him. - 4.
 We must learn to listen to Him. - a) He speaks to us in terms that we understand.
-Very personable. - 4.
+Very personable. - 5.
 We must learn to talk to Him.